dogecoin/docker/IMAGE_README.md

 + `executable` : Choose between `dogecoind`, `dogecoin-cli`, `dogecoin-tx` or `dogecoin-qt`.
 Default to `dogecoind`.
 + `executable-options` : Pass options directly to the executable.

-There is three ways to configure the Dogecoin node.
-By using environment variables, by passing arguments to the executable or by providing `dogecoin.conf` in a volume.
+There are three ways to configure the Dogecoin node:

+1. by using environment variables,
+2. by passing arguments to the executable,
+3. by providing a `dogecoin.conf` in a volume.

 **To see all available configurations, see the `-help` menu from each executable:**
 ```bash